ferrous-systems/unsize-experiments/README.md

 ## DispatchFromDyn

 Is here in part due to some other experimentation exploring this trait's design space, not much progress here yet.

+## General open questions

+- Custom user borrows came up at some point where one of the ideas is to generalize the `CoerceUnsize` trait into something that also allows reborrowing, see https://github.com/rust-lang/rfcs/issues/1403#issuecomment-166980781
+- `dyn_start` can't implement trait upcasting due to it being structural, see https://github.com/rust-lang/rust/issues/104800
+- describe and integrate trait upcasting into the new definitions